 Extensive Integrations

-Jira offers integrations with popular third-party software such as Git, Bitbucket, and Slack.
+Jira offers integrations with popular third-party software such as Git, Bitbucket, and Slack, along with support for over 3,000 apps in its marketplace.
 These integrations help enhance its appeal for Agile teams since the platform streamlines workflows and incentivizes collaboration.
 In other words, those integrations help align Jira further with Agile methodology principles.

 Agile Design